 Standard operating procedures may also be used to bring contractors up to date on company policies without the involvement of a trainer or specialized training programs.
 They promote cross-communication between departments and a common ground to work from when issues arise.

 At their core, standard operating procedures are essential to the process management of companies because they are clearly defined ways of getting important tasks done on a regular basis.
 Without standardized methods, the potential for confusion and chaos is much higher.

 For example, consider an instruction manual for a complicated manufacturing machine.
 A properly written manual stands as the ultimate authority about any decisions to be made about the machine.
 If something happens that the manual does not cover, it provides a reference for all of the parts that go into the machine and their functions.
 Finally, even for the most experienced people, the manual is there to remind them of the way and order that things need to be done to make the biggest impact.

 The same holds true for standardized maintenance programs.

-That being said, if no one can understand the document, it cannot perform its function.
+That being said, if no one can understand the document, it can't perform its function.
 Here's how to write a quality standard operating procedure, and tips on editing existing documents to bring them to their fullest potential.

 There are two major, different types of standard operating procedures.
-The first one is step-by-step; the other is hierarchical.
+The first one is step-by-step.
+The other is hierarchical.
 While there are some hybrid combinations, the majority of those fall under the hierarchical SOP.
 Let's take a look at each one of them, and what they offer to an organization before we move into the basics of writing an SOP.